906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 How can the neighbourhood trust that Wesgroup plans are truly accurate and have been tailored to the neighbourhood and its feedback when the renderings are not even accurate?
 The current renderings depict W18th avenue as a 2 lane road when it is very much not the case.
 I assume homeowners and residents who live on the north side of W18th will continue to park their cars in front of their homes, meaning that at most, this block will have room for 1 lane of traffic, and the any cars that future Wesgroup residents may park on the south side of the block.
 In addition, there are several trees depicted that are not actually present on the west side of the property, beside the existing synagogue.
 There is much more activity and daily usage going on in that area than depicted.
 Also, there are several parking spots that are associated with the non-Wesgroup rental building on the corner of 18th and Laurel that will be replaced with the Wesgroup rental building.
 Where will these residents park?
 There is not enough street parking on Oak Street and on the south side of W18th ave near that building.
 Where are all of these cars supposed to go?
 If they are serious about making this a realistic place for many to live and exist, it should begin with realistic planning and accurate depictions of this area.
 Does Wesgroup understand this block at all?
 When can the community anticipate accurate renderings of the project to base feedback on?

-neighbourNic asked over 2 years ago
+neighbourNic asked about 3 years ago

 The response below was provided by Wesgroup, the applicant for this rezoning application: